foundry4/ppe-inventory/README.md

 The following steps walk through deploying a copy of this repo to your GCP project:

- * Start by cloning this repo
+ * Start by cloning or forking this repo
- * Create a Google Spreadsheet (e.g. via https://drive.google.com) - this will serve as your dashboard.
+ * Create two Google Spreadsheets (e.g. via https://drive.google.com, or by taking a copy of the spreadsheets from the demo environment) - these will serve as your acute and comunity dashboards.
 Make a note of the sheet ID (e.g. for `https://docs.google.com/spreadsheets/d/1A-HL1x1s81ZGCgg_cmYK27NNPk1uQjAZcwd8O6yrJ18/edit#gid=0` the sheet ID is `1A-HL1x1s81ZGCgg_cmYK27NNPk1uQjAZcwd8O6yrJ18`)
- * Make a note of the name of one of the worksheets in your spreadsheet (e.g. `Sheet1`) - this is where data will be reported.
+ * Make a note of the name of one of the worksheets in your spreadsheet (e.g. `Sheet1` or `Status`) - this is where data will be reported.
- * Create a directory called `exclude` in the root of the repo.
- * Create the following one-line text files (these are named explicitly in `.gitignore` as a reminder):
-   * `exclude/account.txt` - your Google identity (e.g. `example@gmail.com`)
-   * `exclude/project_id.txt` - your project ID, from the projects drop-down in the [Google Cloud Console](https://console.cloud.google.com/)
-   * `exclude/sheet-id.txt` - the ID of the Google spreadsheet you created (e.g. `1A-HL1x1s81ZGCgg_cmYK27NNPk1uQjAZcwd8O6yrJ18`)
-   * `exclude/worksheet-name.txt` - the name of the worksheet in the spreadsheet that you want to use.
- * locate the and run the `deploy.sh` script in the root directory.
-This should work for Mac and Linux users.
-If you're using Windows you may be able to translate the commands for your environment.
- * You'll see one or two error messages as the deployment script checks for resources that don't yet exist.
-It should create them successfully after the errors are printed out.
-Subsequent runs should go through cleanly.
+ * locate the `.github/workflows/` folder and examine the `test-pipeline.yml` Github Actions workflow file.
+The `demo-pipeline.yml` workflow provides additional reference information.
+ * If you'd like to use Github actions for deployment, you'll need to set Github secrets on your copy of this repo.
+If you'd like to deploy to your GCP project using another mechanism, you'll need to adapt the deployment steps from workflow files.
+ * NB you'll need to sign up for an [Okta](https://www.okta.com/) account to generate some of the values needed to successfully run the `portal` component.

 ### Post-deployment steps